Thirds can be major, minor, augmented and diminished. Below you can see that the number of half steps determines the quality of a third:

 Diminished third, 2 half steps:

-A third can be identified by analyzing the seconds between the lower and higher notes and a middle note inside the third.
-For example, the third C-E has two seconds: C-D and D-E. Using the following table we can find out the quality of the third:
+A third can be identified by analyzing the seconds between the upper and lower notes and a middle note within the third.
+For example, the third C-E has two seconds: C-D and D-E. Using the following table, we can determine the quality of the third:

 If the seconds are: | then the third is: |